pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-28-flat-ocean.md

 {{< image src="IMG_8583.jpg" alt="" ratio="3x2" >}}

 The good winds didn't materialize.
 Actually there was no materialization of any wind whatsoever.
-I tried hoisting the spinnaker, but the wind was so light that it kept falling in.
+I tried hoisting the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}}, but the wind was so light that it kept falling in.
 It was generating too much shock loads when the wind did pick up half a knot, so we furled the spi and motored on.

 {{< image src="IMG_8589.jpg" alt="" ratio="3x2" >}}